This is a git command I use quite often, so I searched a little about the different options and their effects:

 git reset --hard HEAD~ | Removes last commit | Discards all changes | Discards all changes |

-What happens when you run git reset HEAD~
+What happens when you run git reset HEAD~:

 - The branch pointer (

-) is moved back by one commit, undoing the latest commit from your branch history. - The changes from that commit are unstaged, but you can still see them in your working directory
+HEAD) is moved back by one commit, undoing the latest commit from your branch history. - The changes from that commit are unstaged, but you can still see them in your working directory